Thomas-Longworth/Premier-League-quiz-pp2/README.md

 ### Quiz questions section

 - This is the area where the 10 questions are displayed for the user.
 The user can select a qestion and it will tell them if its correct by turning green.
-If its wrong it will turn red.
+If its wrong, it will turn red.
 It will automatically display the next question after selecting an answer or the user can do this manually by selecting the next question button.

 ![Questions image](assets/images/quest.JPG)